 Many of our more senior economists come from university economics and finance faculties.
-In turn, a number of our economists have gone on to accept faculty positions at prestigious colleges and universities, including Boston College, Brandeis, Brown, Columbia, Dartmouth, Georgetown, New York University, the University of British Columbia, the University of Chicago, the University of Oxford, the University of Stockholm, and the University of Virginia.
+In turn, a number of our economists have gone on to accept faculty positions at prestigious colleges and universities, including Boston College, Brandeis, Brown, Columbia, Dartmouth, Georgetown, New York University, the University of Amsterdam, the University of British Columbia, the University of Chicago, the University of Oxford, the University of Stockholm, and the University of Virginia.